OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 --------

-The :class:`AbsoluteSolvationProtocol <.AbsoluteSolvationProtocol>` calculates the free energy change associate with transferring a molecule from vacuum into a solvent.
+The :class:`AbsoluteSolvationProtocol <.AbsoluteSolvationProtocol>` calculates the free energy change associated with transferring a molecule from vacuum into a solvent.

 .. note::
    Currently, water is the only supported solvent, however, more solvents might be possible in the future.